 First of all, know you are not alone.
 About 40-50% of all marriages in the USA end up in divorce.
 It’s a difficult period of time and yet it’s imperative you get your divorce settlement right as it will have an impact on your life for a number of years.
 You need professionals who have the training, educational knowledge and experience to help you through it.
 The two main areas of expertise needed in reaching your settlement agreement are:

 - Financial – A Certified Divorce Financial Analyst is an expert in all financial aspects of divorce.
 A CDFA® is able to project the impact of a financial agreement.
 What may seem fair or equitable, may be nothing of the sort when taking into consideration other factors such as tax laws, for example.
-In addition, a CDFA® helps your attorney understand the implications of certain decisions, but does not provide legal advice.
+In addition, a CDFA® may help an attorney understand the implications of certain decisions, but does not provide legal advice.

 - Legal – Unless you are opting for a pro se divorce (no attorneys), you may need an attorney who specializes in family law & divorce.
 An attorney is an expert in everything that is law.
 Your divorce decree is a legal document and can only be written by a lawyer.